HBClab/LabManual/README.md

   - The participants worked hard to participate in our studies
   - Take care in scoring and entering data with precision, all the hard work of your lab-mates and participants goes to waste if we don’t enter the data properly!
   - Don’t hesitate to ask a question if you’re unsure how to code or proceed with something
-    - If no one is around, email Michelle, the lab manager, or the coordinating graduate student or post-doc
+    - If no one is around, email Professor Voss, the lab manager, or the coordinating graduate student or post-doc
     - If no one can answer your question, we’ll discuss it as a group at a lab meeting and try to come up with a good solution
 - Don’t leave data folders with confidential information sitting out unattended
 - If the data sheet you’re working on is shared among several lab mates, always save and close the data sheet when you’re done